May 7th, 2021

 MAY 5th 2020: Free To Be Me Event

 Last year, the Government of Manitoba proclaimed, at KIDTHINK’s request, May 7th, 2019 as Child and Youth Mental Health Day in Manitoba.
 This year, to commemorate the occasion, KIDTHINK is hosting its very first “Free to Be Me” Mental Health Awareness Experience.

 KIDTHINK asked Grade 6 classes to participate in its event by expressing on a canvas what “Free to be Me” means to them.
 All canvasses will be auctioned off at the event in support of children’s mental health.
 In just a couple of weeks, registration capacity for this activity was reached with schools from all over the province electing to participate.

 “Free to be Me” will consist of incredible entertainment, delicious food, as well as a chain of unique activity stations which teach children and parents about subjects such as sleep, technology, nutrition, and how they relate to mental health.

 “Free to be Me” is sure to be an unforgettable, informative, and playfully interactive event fit for all generations.
 We hope that you will consider attending this event and/or becoming a sponsor.
 Note: Children 2 and under are admitted free-of-charge.

 Due to COVID-19, the event has been postponed but will be rescheduled as soon as possible.
 Please consider subscribing to our newsletter using the form at the bottom of the page to receive updates regarding this event.

-Please find below, posters ready to share.
-Simply click the name of the poster to access a downloadable and printable PDF.
+Please click on the poster to access a downloadable and printable PDF.